What makes Grace incredible?

 What is discussed in this blog is just the beginning, as it is merely the 'tip of the iceberg' (1 Corinthians 2:9).
 There is much more that God has waiting to be revealed to you.

 God is deeply personal (Revelation 3:20, John 15:15).
-Just as a married couple unites and shares a home as one, inviting Jesus into your life creates a powerful union.
-Through this connection, His personal plan for your life unfolds—a plan leading to true success.
+Just as a married couple comes together to share life and dwell as one, inviting Jesus into your life creates a profound and intimate union.
+Through this relationship, His unique and personal plan for you begins to unfold—a plan that leads to genuine success.

 God's grace is His love